1996 Amarnath Yatra tragedy

 Between, 21 and 25 August 1996 about one lakh (100,000) yatris were simultaneously moving either up or down between Jammu and the Amarnath.

-During this period there was unusually heavy snowfall along with severe blizzards along the yatra route.
-Nearly 242 yatris lost their lives due to exhaustion, exposure, freezing, etc.
+During this period, there was unusually heavy snowfall along with severe blizzards along the yatra route.
+Nearly 242 yatris died due to exhaustion, exposure, freezing, and other factors.

 Over 263 dead bodies were found in and about the surroundings of the temple.